xdp-project/bpf-examples/pping/README.md

 As the BPF programs may run concurrently on different CPU cores accessing these global hash maps, this may result in some concurrency issues.
-In practice, I do not believe these will occur particularly often, as I'm under the impression that packets from the same flow will typically be processed by the some CPU.
+In practice, I do not believe these will occur particularly often, as I'm under the impression that packets from the same flow will typically be processed by the same CPU.
 Furthermore, most of the concurrency issues will not be that problematic even if they do occur.
 For now, I've therefore left these concurrency issues unattended, even if some of them could be avoided with atomic operations and/or